 Over the years, I’ve relied on one primary question to see the real person and determine fit.
 This question reveals their story and their story tells me everything I need to know.

-Understanding what motivated their trajectory and how they got themselves to where they are now not only shows me their intelligence, energy, and integrity, it reveals their values, which must align with the values of the company for them to be happy in the job.
-If they’re not happy in the job, they won’t bring their best work, and eventually they’ll quit, leaving me to start the process all over again.
+Understanding what motivated their trajectory and how they got themselves to where they are now not only reveals their intelligence, energy, and integrity, it reveals their values, which must align with the values of the company for them to be happy in the job.
+If they’re not happy in the job, they won’t bring their best work, and eventually they’ll quit, leaving us to start the process all over again.

 Feature image by Ed Dunens